rupeshtiwari/react-native-getting-started/README.md

 #### Learning
 - The React Native Button works fine but it is not fully custamizable.
 It has not many configuration options.
-- Therefore, we should use buttons like
+- Therefore, we should use fullly customizable touchable buttons like
+  - TouchableOpacity
+  - TouchableHighlight
+  - TouchableWithoutFeedback
+- In React you can use label and style it and make your own button However in React-Native not every element is touchable.

+- TouchableOpacity
+  - Restrictions: We can not style the Text within TouchableOpacity
+  - Therefore, remember to style your text separately.